All posts

 Overview

 Typography can make your application come to life.
-Adding Google fonts (or custom fonts) to your Next.js project takes a few simple steps.
+Adding Google Fonts (or custom fonts) to your Next.js project takes a few simple steps.
+This tutorial is written with Next.js 9.4.

 I wrote a short explanation of Web Fonts here that provides additional helpful details.